 When I’m not romping over the mountains or dreaming up the next overseas adventure, I work for a charity inspiring positive changes and providing second chances to young people.

-I am also an active call-out member of my local Mountain Rescue Team, lead the odd cycle rides and addicted to climbing and running (though I’m not particularly good at either!)
+I am also an active call-out member of my local Mountain Rescue Team, lead the odd cycle rides and addicted to climbing and trail running.

 Want help with your adventure?